 - Hops help stimulate scalp circulation which helps with hair loss

-- 1 bag is enough for 3 - 4 rinses
+- 1 bag contains about 3/4 cup of tea, enough for at least 3 - 4 hair rinses

 - Reusable cotton muslin bag included!